ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

       - Fast movements and poorly lit areas can effect the quality of tracking sevearly.
       The positional tracking via the camera leads to small movements even when standing still or moving slowly.

-You have two options to get the positional tracking to run on your S7.
-Booth options need you to install Unity 2017.3.0f2 or higher (https://store.unity.com/download?ref=personal).
+You have three options to get the positional tracking to run on your S7.
+I listed them in order of ease of use.

-Option 1 (quick option):
+Option 1 (quick option installing the apk):

+Download the ARCoreInsideOutTrackingBasic.apk for a scene with a simple block you can walk around or the ARCoreInsideOutTrackingSkyRoom.apk with a more interesting scene with some objects to interact and play with.
+Than you have to find out your Device ID https://startvr.co/how-to-get-your-samsung-gear-vr-device-id/.
+With the apk file and the device id you can sign the apk.
+How you can sign the apk is explained in this youtube video https://www.youtube.com/watch?v=Ho1TbQozyO0.
+I recommand the option where you download the addosig.bat programm to sign the apk.

+or

+Option 2 (working unity project):

 You can directly download or clone the working "ARCoreInsideOutTrackingBasic" project to your pc, add your phone specific osig file to the path ARCoreInsideOutTrackingBasic/Assets/Plugins/Android/assets, change the following player settings in Unity
 (